 At night, blood circulation is slower and water is not filtered as quickly through the kidneys

 Frozen shoulder night pain can be the worst part of frozen shoulder.
 Adhesive capsulitis frozen shoulder is often cited as being the most painful musculoskeletal condition that one can suffer from.
 Although the pain is constant in the first months, those afflicted always suffer from frozen shoulder night pain when the blood flow of the body slows down.
 With the blood moving more slowly, water is not filtered as quickly by the kidneys.
 This causes a generalized retention of water which results in increased internal pressure within the body.
 This means the entire body becomes slightly swollen which is why all inflammatory conditions are worsened overnight.
 For the frozen shoulder sufferer, nighttime also means even more inflammation in the already highly pressurized shoulder joint.
 This will cause a significant increase in the intensity of the pain.
 This is why your frozen shoulder is keeping you up at night.
+Get a frozen shoulder diagnosis now and start sleeping better!

 The excruciating frozen shoulder night pain causes frozen shoulder sufferers to lose a great deal of sleep–resulting in anxiety and depression in a lot of cases.
 These sufferers then desperately start looking for solutions as the pain is never-ending.
 Lack of sleep or poor quality sleep has been associated with wide ranging health problems such as diabetes, obesity, anxiety, depression, and impaired immune response.